arduino/help-center-content/content/Hardware Support/UNO/Use-stack-backtrace-to-debug-a-sketch-for-UNO-R4-WiFi.md

 ---
-title: "Use backtrace debugging with UNO R4 WiFi"
+title: "Use stack backtrace to debug a sketch for UNO R4 WiFi"
 ---

 The UNO R4 WiFi uses [CmBacktrace](https://github.com/armink/CmBacktrace) to print useful information in the serial output when a runtime error occurs.
 The output includes an `addr2line` command that can be used to find the line in your sketch where the runtime error occurred.